rositis/hierarchical_select/README.txt

    *must* enable the setting "Save only the deepest item".
    See http://drupal.org/node/241766#comment-808464.

-4) When using a content_taxonomy CCK field, you must configure the "Save options" setting to either "Save as tag" or "Both".
+4) When using the Hierarchical Select Content Taxonomy module, you must configure the "Save options" setting to either "Save as tag" or "Both".
    See http://drupal.org/node/207252#comment-685906.

 In case of problems, don't forget to try a hard refresh in your browser!